Louisville Family Attractions

 Louisville Waterfront Park

 DESCRIPTION: To quote park management, “Louisville Waterfront Park is the front door to Kentucky, a playground for people of all ages, and a gathering place for folks from all over the community.”
 Those words are not hyperbole and quite evident to the everyday visitor or one who shows up for concerts, festivals or the 350,000-person Thunder Over Louisville Fireworks show.
 Aside from the many manicured lawns and foliage in this 85-acre park, there are quiet places to read a book, picnic spaces for your friends and family reunions.
 A well-equipped playground, amphitheatre for concerts, lots of viewing areas, jogging and walking and trails adorn the landscape.
 Renowned sculptor Ed Hamilton unveiled a masterpiece Abraham Lincoln Memorial monument plus 4 bas reliefs here — one bas relief portrays slavery.
 The park is also home to the Belle of Louisville riverboat.
-Nice completing touch is the park is handicap accessible.
+A nice completing touch is the park is handicap accessible.

 DAYS & HOURS: Daily